 In the late 90s I spent a lot of time cutting up magazines, selecting images of the coolest outfits.
 I taped them to the back of my bedroom door, surrounding my full length mirror.
 Truthfully, I was more obsessed with actresses than super models.
 Super models seemed super human while actresses, well, maybe I could be their friend one day.
 Nevertheless, I was fashion obsessed.
-We’re getting to the heart of why I started Can’t Hardly Dress–90s fashion!
+Let’s talk about the 1994 Oscar de la Renta Spring/Summer New York Fashion Week show.

 We’re kicking off a series called Revisiting the Runway.
 In this series, we’ll be chatting about some iconic (and maybe basic) 90s runway shows.